Ecommerce Accounting For Business Owners: 2023 Guide

 Net Income = (Total Revenue + Gains) – (Total Expenses + Losses)

-Here’s a sample of an cash flow statement:
+Here’s a sample of a cash flow statement:

 Cash Flow Statements Example